Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 The evening passed enjoyably, no Shadows tried to kill us, we weren’t alerted to an abuser somewhere in the country.
 No doubt abuse was happening, but every domestic disturbance doesn’t count in our tabulations.
 The abuse has to be one way, that is, the abused can’t be complicit.

 What does that mean?
-When a woman deliberately provokes a man she knows to be violent, and does it again and again, we don’t intervene.
-If there are children involved, then we do.
+When a woman deliberately provokes a man she knows to be violent, and does it repeatedly, we don’t intervene except if children are involved.

 The abuse has to be persistent, not a one off drunken slap.
 That’s not good, and may be a harbinger of things to come, but we don’t jump in, not then at any rate.